kerumai/kerumai.github.com/_posts/2016-10-16-the-gnat-of-perfection.md

 The above quote was always hung on the wall of my fathers office, and had come from one of his previous superiors who he greatly respected.
 He told me that it formed the basis of his whole career in engineering and management.
 It - and other 'war stories' - that he told me as a youngster, turned out to make a big impression on me too.

 Some things - like Total Quality Management (a variation of Toyota's lean manufacturing practices) - gave me an early feel for _agile methodologies_ before they became widespread in the software industry.
-While others were almost _allegories_ that stuck in my head and sometimes subconciously, other times consciously have guided how I approach problems in my own career.
+While others were almost _allegories_ that stuck in my head and sometimes subconsciously, other times consciously have guided how I approach problems in my own career.

 Here, I'll paraphrase one of those stories, along with some of the lessons I drew from it.